akm-akm/akm-whatsapp-bot/Readme.md

 - Default daily limit for a normal user is `30` messages.
 - Owner and bot moderators have no limit.
 - Default daily group limit is `50` messages.
-- By default abuse detection is on.
+- By default, abuse detection is on.
-- Default minimum group size for bot to work in it is `3` members.
+- Default minimum group size for the bot to work in it is `3` members.
 - These values can be changed only by the bot owner.
 - When the bot is added to any group, it will auto assign any random prefix to it, which can be changed by group admins.